 You're pledging to donate if the project hits its minimum goal and gets approved.
 If not, your funds will be returned.

-Users will be able to decompose their specific roles into five core dimensions (Cognitive, Physical, Social, Sensory, and Adaptive), estimate their Human Advantage in these dimensions, and apply socio-economic adoption factors.
-The tool will process these inputs to provide a personalized Risk Timeline and guidance for career orientation.
+Users will be able to decompose their specific roles into five core dimensions (Cognitive, Physical, Social, Sensory, and Adaptive), score their Human Advantage in each dimension, add experience, and apply real-world adoption factors (like cost, safety incentives, human preference).
+The tool will process these inputs to provide a personalized Risk Timeline.
+Tweaking the variables will allow users to find guidance for career orientation.

-I will achieve this by developing a polished, responsive, client-side application that performs seamlessly across desktop, tablet, and mobile interfaces.
-By designing this as a browser-based tool, I can prioritize a rapid, secure launch without the overhead of user account databases.
-The code will be open-sourced under the AGPLv3 license to ensure it remains a transparent public good.
+I will achieve this by developing a polished, responsive, client-side application usable across desktop, tablet, and mobile interfaces.
+By designing this as a browser-based tool, I can prioritize a rapid, secure launch.
+The code will be open-sourced under the AGPLv3 license to ensure it remains a transparent public good and is easily improvable over time as more real-world data becomes available.

 The $25,000 grant supports three months of dedicated execution to deliver a professional-grade, browser-based tool.